-Postal address: Big Brain Education Ltd., Kemp House, 152 City Road, London, EC1V 2NX, England UK.
+Postal address: Big Brain Education Ltd., 167-169 Great Portland street, 5th Floor, London, W1W 5PF, England UK.
 Directly, via our Contact page.

 We may change this Privacy Notice from time to time.
 This may be necessary, for example, if the law changes, or if we change our business in a way that affects personal data protection.